SciPhi-AI/R2R-rag-prebuilt/README.md

 This directory contains the necessary files to deploy a basic RAG pipeline using the R2R framework with the SciPhi cloud platform.

+To test this directoy locall, run the installation with `pip install -r requirements.txt` and then launch the server with `uvicorn src.app:app`
 ## File Structure

 The main files in this directory are: